 4.)
 City Park. & Audubon Park – City Park is one of the largest and oldest parks in the entire country.
 It’s been around since the mid-1800 and features oak trees that are over 600 years old.
 There are also plenty upon featuring beautiful lily pads.
 Concession stands line the way featuring delicious eats like hot dogs and ice cream and while they do accept plastic for payment we do recommend carrying a little bit of cash.
 This place is huge, so may take you a couple of days to see it all, but it’s totally worth it.
 You will want to wear comfortable shoes for the voyage.
 Audubon Park is a little bit different, much smaller, and is more for the sports buffs.
 Featuring jogging paths picnic areas a pool and many courts to play your favorite sports.

 5.)
-National Park Service’s French Quarter Visitors Center – At the visitors center you are able to pick up a lot of free guidebooks that’ll help allow you to explore New Orleans on your own.
+National Park Service’s French Quarter Visitors Center – At the visitors center you are able to pick up a lot of free guidebooks that’ll help allow you to explore places in Louisiana on your own.
 They also have many knowledgeable employees on-site that can help answer questions that you may have.
 If you did want to take a guided tour, you can also arrange that there at the center as well.

 6.)
 Enjoy Free Live Music & Street Performances – There are numerous people that make a living performing for the crowds that visit New Orleans.
 You can find them in Jackson Square, Frenchmen Street, and pretty much anywhere in the French Quarter.
 You can find anything from violin playing, free tarot card readings, fire breathing, or the entertainers just belting their favorite tunes.
 While these are free performances we do recommend testing those that you truly enjoy.